2018 Winter Olympics closing ceremony: Handover of the Olympic flag

 First, the Greek flag was raised while its anthem played.
-The Olympic flag was then lowered and passed by the mayor of Pyeongchang County, Shim Jae-kook, to IOC President Thomas Bach, who then handed it over to the mayor of Beijing, Chen Jining.
+The Olympic flag was then lowered and passed by the mayor of Pyeongchang County, Shiim Jae-kook, to IOC President Thomas Bach, who then handed it over to the mayor of Beijing, Chen Jining.
 This was then followed by the raising of the flag of China, and the playing of its anthem.
 The flag was raised again in Tokyo, Japan for the 2020 Summer Olympics on 23 July 2021 for the opening ceremony.

-Beijing 2022 performance
+See You in Beijing 2022

 Beijing, the host city of the 2022 Winter Olympic Games, presented a special performance See You in Beijing in 2022 directed by Chinese film director Zhang Yimou, who also presented the 2008 Summer Olympics opening and closing ceremonies.
-The presentation featured two pandas skating and people forming red lines that became a dragon, as pandas and dragons are national icons for China.
+The presentation featured a modern image of China with two pandas skating and people forming red lines that became a dragon, as pandas and dragons are national icons for China.
 The skaters also trail lines to form the emblem of the Games.
 China's Paramount leader Xi Jinping made a cameo appearance by video expressing the welcome message on behalf of the Chinese people.